notifysoftware/stripecord/failed_payments_message/README.md

 ### Prerequisites

 * Discord bot token, make sure to add the bot to your server.
-[Discord Developer Portal](https://discord.com/developers/applications/)
 * Discord channel for logging purposes.
+* [Hyper](https://hyper.co) account and secret key.
 * Heroku application.
 * Stripe webhook and signing secret.
 Use <https://your-app.herokuapp.com> as endpoint URL.